-As an independent photographer, you’re likely to be wondering where this leaves you.
+As an independent photographer, you’re likely to be wondering where this leaves you and how you can help your photography business survive!

 Up until recently, you were perhaps running a busy, thriving photography business.
-But as clients postpone their weddings, as corporate events, fashion shoots and studio appointments are cancelled, your income is drying up overnight.
+But as clients postpone their weddings (again), as corporate events, fashion shoots and studio appointments are cancelled, your income is drying up overnight.
 So, you may well be wondering…now what?!

 It’s going to be a huge challenge in the coming weeks and months to ride this wave.
-And, what’s worse is that the end-point is currently unknown, making it even harder to understand how we may all be affected in the longer-term.
+And, what’s worse is that the end-point remains unknown, making it even harder to understand how we may all be affected in the longer-term.

 While the situation may well feel pretty hopeless, I do believe though that you can and should be taking action now.
 This will help you to ensure that you’re in the strongest position possible in your business once this has all blown over (and, it will).